Dorothy Maud Wrinch: Career

 Dorothy Wrinch was born in Rosario, Argentina, the daughter of Hugh Edward Hart Wrinch, an engineer, and Ada Souter.
 The family returned to England and Dorothy grew up in Surbiton, near London.
 She attended Surbiton High School and in 1913 entered Girton College, Cambridge to read mathematics.
 Wrinch often attended meetings of the Heretics Club run by Charles Kay Ogden, and it was through a 1914 lecture organised by Ogden that she first heard Bertrand Russell speak.
 She graduated in 1916 as a wrangler.

 For the academic year 1916–1917, Wrinch took the Cambridge Moral Sciences tripos and studied mathematical logic with Russell in London.
 In December she was invited to Garsington Manor, the home of Russell's then mistress Ottoline Morell, and there encountered Clive Bell and other Bloomsbury Group members, and in 1917 she introduced Russell to Dora Black who would later become his second wife.
 From 1917 Wrinch was funded by Girton College as a research student, officially supervised by G.H.
 Hardy in Cambridge but in practice by Russell in London.
 When, in May 1918, Russell was imprisoned for his anti-war activities, Wrinch assisted with his writing projects by bringing him books and articles.

-Wrinch also secured the first publication of Ludwig Wittgenstein's (not yet so named) Tractatus in a German philosophical journal in 1921.
+Wrinch secured the first publication of Ludwig Wittgenstein's (not yet so named) Tractatus in a German philosophical journal in 1921.

 In London Wrinch attended the Aristotelian Society, including a debate between D'Arcy Thompson and John Scott Haldane on the nature of physics, biology and psychology, and she became a friend of Thompson.
 Wrinch spoke to the Society herself on the 'summation of pleasures', and through the Society she encountered Harold Jeffreys and Raphael Demos.
 In the autumn of 1918 Wrinch registered for graduate study on asymptotic expansions with the applied mathematician John Nicholson at King's College London, started to teach at University College, and continued to work with Jeffreys on the philosophy of scientific method.
 She moved into a flat in Mecklenburgh Square owned by Russell's then mistress Colette O'Neil.
 In 1920 Girton awarded Wrinch a four-year Yarrow Research Fellowship with the freedom to work on any area of her choice.
 In 1920 she was awarded an MSc and in 1921 a DSc by the University of London.
 Wrinch moved to Oxford in 1922 upon her marriage, where she held a succession of research fellowships and lectureships or tutorships at the Oxford women's colleges for the next 16 years.
-She was Lady Carlisle Research Fellow at Somerville College, Oxford and first female Lecturer in Mathematics at the University.
+She was Lady Carlisle Research Fellow at Somerville College, Oxford and first woman lecturer in mathematics at the university.
 In 1929 she was the first woman to receive an Oxford DSc.